Study Tour for Principals & School Leaders

 Since 2008 the Confucius Institute at the University of Adelaide has organised annual Study Tours to China for leaders in primary and secondary schools.

 The tours aim to expose principals, deputies and other senior staff to the changing face of contemporary China, and by doing so highlight the importance of providing Australian students with the knowledge and skills necessary to engage with the country in the future.

-Details of the 2018 tour will be updated soon - for reference the 2017 tour flyer is downloadable below:
+Details of the 2020 tour will be updated soon!

 The Confucius Institute